 Memorable Mix: The Brooding Macaw with local bauhinia gin, lychee liqueur, sakura syrup, cranberry, pineapple and lemon juice.

 26/F, The Murray, 22 Cotton Tree Drive, Central; +852 3141 8888

-Up on the 31st floor of The Hennessy, Wooloomooloo Steakhouse has a rooftop bar that’s notably quiet up high above the crowds, and boasts 270-degree views of Victoria Harbour, Happy Valley and the busy heart of Wan Chai below.
+As rooftop bars in Hong Kong go, up on the 31st floor of The Hennessy, Wooloomooloo Steakhouse is notably quiet up high above the crowds, and boasts 270-degree views of Victoria Harbour, Happy Valley and the busy heart of Wan Chai below.
 On the menu, cocktails include a cooling English Garden mojito featuring Hendricks gin, elderflower liqueur, cucumber and mint; and a French Old Fashioned with Rémy Martin VSOP, Cointreau, Angostura orange bitters and more.
 For non-drinkers, the refreshing and possibly ironically named Aussie Punch melds passionfruit, mango, mint and soda.

 Memorable Mix: Hendrick’s gin and tonic paired simply with cucumber shavings, lemon zest and a wedge of lime.

 31/F & Rooftop, The Hennessy, 256 Hennessy Road, Wan Chai; +852 2893 6960